ummaycoc-cuny/real-analysis/README.md

 ```
 - Go to GitHub, go to your fork of `real-analysis`, and on the left hand side
 you can select a branch.
 Select the branch you want to have added, and you should
-see a green button asking you to make a pull request with the changes.
+see a button asking you to make a pull request with the changes.
 Do this,
 and it will notify me that you have things you want to merge.